It's Friday, live from the Southern Command in sunny South Florida.

 They knew what was going on out there.

-You don't they'd get a Pullitcher.
+You don't, they'd get a Pulitzer.

 Any other paper would.

-The inquirer didn't.
+The Inquirer didn't.

-Anyway, the point is the inquirer has a story that you can't read it online.
+Anyway, the point is, the Inquirer has a story that you can't read it online.

-I can't we're finished.
+I can't even, we're finished.

 I don't know if that's true or not.

-You do have to you you do.
+You do have to, you do.

 I don't know how you remember 121.

-Maybe uh I don't know how you remember the faces.
+Maybe, I don't know how you remember the faces.

-I don't know, but but um you've heard from a friend of yours that it's possible to remember that.
+But you've heard from a friend of yours that it's possible to remember that.

-This is snerdly snerdily what is the guy keep a spreadsheet?
+What is the guy keep a spreadsheet?

-Uh something like that, something here I'm not figuring out.
+Something here I'm not figuring out.

 The things being said to me are precisely why those saying them do not have microphones.

-Well, anyway, I just that's the same.
+Well, anyway, I just, that's the same, I don't know 121.

 Anyway, that's that.

-The the uh we had this yesterday, Ken Salazar, the Interior Secretary, after nine years of hassle and haggle, decided to go ahead and just approve the Massachusetts wind farm.
+Ken Salazar, the Interior Secretary, after nine years of hassle and haggle, decided to go ahead and just approve the Massachusetts wind farm that was opposed by Senator Kennedy.

 The Obama administration's given the green light for the nation's first offshore wind farm off the pristine coast of Cape Cod, a surprise move in direct opposition to the wishes of the mighty Massachusetts political icon who helped propel the president to power.

-Now the Hyannisport compound is near where the future wind farm is going to be.
+Now, the Hyannis Port compound is near where the future wind farm is going to be.

 A month before he died, Ted Kennedy wrote the president a letter begging him to stop the wind farm from being erected.

-Some environmentalist wackos accused the longtime Massachusetts senator, who often sailed off the waters of Cape Cod of opposing the wind farm simply because it would mar the picturesque views of the Nantucket Sound from the family's compound.
+Some environmentalist wackos accused the longtime Massachusetts senator who often sailed off the waters of Cape Cod of opposing the wind farm simply because it would mar the picturesque views of the Nantucket Sound from the family's compound.

 Robert Kennedy, who also opposes the wind farm, scoffed.